Efficient ion re-acceleration in laboratory-produced interpenetrating collisionless shocks

+Fig.~\ref{b_map}b presents a snapshot of an evolved single piston and of the resulting shock, while Fig.~\ref{exp_setup}f1 shows the complementary early phase.
+Despite inhomogeneities and filamentary structures in the probing proton beam \cite{Fuchs2003,Metzkes2014,Gde2017}, all images show a sharp interface at the front of the expanding plasma, where protons pile up in a thin layer.
+This pile-up is consistent with the expected presence, at the shock front, of a strong electric field.
+Figure~\ref{b_map}d-e and Figure~\ref{exp_setup}d-e show the measured proton pile-up at the interface and quantify the corresponding electric field.
+Figure S4 in the Supplementary Information details the temporal evolution of the shock front electric field, which decreases as the shock expands.
+The presence of a shock is also supported by the Thomson scattering measurements (see section 3 of the Supp.
+Info.).

+Behind the shock front, chaotic structures are observed in the proton radiographs.
+The energy dependence of these features indicates that magnetic fields cause the induced proton deflections (see Sec.
+2.1 of the Supplementary Information).
+Using the PROBLEM algorithm \cite{bott2017} (see Methods), we obtained path-integrated magnetic field maps, such as that shown in Fig.~\ref{b_map}c (along the $z$-axis, the direction of the applied field).
+These maps attest to the presence of strong magnetic fields downstream of the shock.
+As anticipated from both astrophysical observations and simulations \cite{balogh2013physics,vink_physics_2020}, these maps allow us to observe a rim of compressed magnetic field right behind the shock front.
+The compressed magnetic field has a field strength 3 to 6 times higher than in the upstream.
+This enhancement aligns with expectations for supercritical astrophysical shocks \cite{Mellott1987, Burlaga2008,Gedalin2023,Lindberg2025}, as summarized in Table~\ref{tab:parameters}.
+Consistent with satellite measurements \cite{Burlaga2008,Johlander2016} and astrophysical simulations \cite{vanMarle2017}, we also observe that the compressed magnetic region exhibits strong corrugation, likely due to instabilities \cite{burgess2007shock}.

-Fig.~\ref{b_map}b presents a snapshot of a single piston and the resulting shock (see Supplementary Material for a comprehensive characterization of the shock dynamics, velocity, and energy).
-During the initial phase of shock formation and propagation -- up to the peak of the laser pulse -- the average shock propagation velocity is measured to be $\sim 3000\,\rm km/s$.
+Fig.~\ref{b_map}f summarizes the position of the shock front, as recorded over multiple shots performed at different times, following the target irradiation by the drive laser (the envelope of which is shown by the dashed line).
+From these, we can deduce (see Section 1 of the Supp.
+Info.) the velocity of the shock, which is observed to decrease over time, as expected.
+Importantly, up to the first ns of the shock formation and propagation, the average shock propagation velocity is measured to be $\sim 3000\,\rm km/s$.
 Given the plasma density and magnetization, this corresponds to an Alfvénic Mach number of $M_A > 10$, similar to shocks observed in diverse astrophysical systems (Table~\ref{tab:parameters}).

-Proton radiography not only captures the global shock dynamics but also the magnetic structures in the shocked plasma.
-A detailed analysis of the proton deflections in this region (see the Supplementary Material and Figs. S2 and S3) reveals that they are primarily caused by magnetic fields \cite{PhysRevE.110.L033201}.
-Using the PROBLEM algorithm \cite{bott2017} (see Methods), we can reconstruct a path-integrated magnetic field map (along the $z$-axis, the direction of the applied field) from the proton deflectometry data.